lgeurts/lgeurts.github.io/_posts/2018-06-29-introduction-to-artificial-intelligence.md

 When we need to predict a numeric value, for example an amount of calories, we use a supervised learning technique called ***regression***.

 Let's take one person.
 We want to model the calories burned while exercising, so we get some pre-liminary data, put him on a fitness monitor and start capturing data using known features like age, weight, heart rate, duration.
-We have a label value of 231 calories.
+In this case we have a known label value of 231 calories.
 So we need our algorithm to learn the function that operates of all of his exercise features to give us a net result of 231.